 And it's free, too!
 The Staten Island Ferry brings approximately 70,000 passengers to and from NYC each day, leisurely floating right past the towering Statue of Liberty and Ellis Island.
-They even sell snacks and beer on board—so what's better than a casual 25-minute, free, cruise with stunning views of the New York Harbor, and a cold one?!
+They even sell snacks and beer on board—what's better than a casual 25-minute, free cruise with stunning views of New York Harbor, and a cold one?!
 Not much.

 The pizza itself is worth the trip.